-[Pursuant to Practice Note 15 under the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited, in connection with this offering, Kingsoft Group intends to make available to its shareholders an "assured entitlement" to a certain portion of our ordinary shares.
+Pursuant to Practice Note 15 under the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited, in connection with this offering, Kingsoft Group intends to make available to its shareholders an "assured entitlement" to a certain portion of our ordinary shares.
 As our ordinary shares are not expected to be listed on any stock exchange, Kingsoft Group intends to effect the Assured Entitlement Distribution by providing to its shareholders a "distribution in specie."
 The distribution will be made without any consideration being paid by Kingsoft Group's shareholders.
 Kingsoft Group's shareholders who are entitled to fractional ADSs, who elect to receive cash in lieu of ADSs, who are located in the United States or are U.S. persons, or are otherwise ineligible holders, will only receive cash in the Assured Entitlement Distribution.
-Kingsoft Group currently intends to provide an assured entitlement with an aggregate value of approximately US\$ million.
-The Assured Entitlement Distribution will only be made if this offering is completed and does not involve an underwriter.
+Kingsoft Group currently intends to provide an assured entitlement with an aggregate of approximately 0.35% to 0.50% of the total issued shares of us upon completion of this offering.
+The Assured Entitlement Distribution will only be made if this offering is completed.
 The distribution in specie of ADSs by Kingsoft Group are not part of this offering.

-We believe that the Assured Entitlement Distribution described above is exempt from registration pursuant to Section 4(2) of the Securities Act, regarding transactions not involving a public offering or in reliance on Regulation S under the Securities Act regarding sales by an issuer in offshore transactions.]
+We believe that the Assured Entitlement Distribution described above is exempt from registration pursuant to Section 4(2) of the Securities Act, regarding transactions not involving a public offering or in reliance on Regulation S under the Securities Act regarding sales by an issuer in offshore transactions.